photoprism/photoprism-docs/docs/user-guide/index.md

 # User Guide #

-Step-by-step installation instructions can be found in [Getting Started](../getting-started/index.md).
-All you need is a Web browser and Docker to run the server.
+Step-by-step installation instructions can be found in [Getting Started](../getting-started/index.md) - all you need is a Web browser and Docker to run the server.
 It is available for Mac, Linux and Windows.

 Next, you'll have to [index or import](library/import-vs-index.md) existing files.
 Please be patient, this will take a while depending on the size of your library.